Off Peak Electricity | Use cleaner, cheaper electricity | Guernsey Electricity

 Here’s an example:

-A quick 1-hour cycle of a washing machine at 6 or 7pm, especially during winter, means fossil-fuels are needed to generate the power.
+A quick one hour washing machine cycle at 6pm or 7pm, especially during winter, means using fossil-fuels to generate the power.

-In other words, at peak times you’re using fossil-fuels to clean your clothes
+In other words, you’re cleaning your clothes using fossil-fuels

-But if you set a time delay to start between 11pm and 5am, you can get your clothes clean using low-carbon energy, as electricity demand is so low during this overnight period.
+But if you set a time delay to start much later, you could get your clothes clean using cheaper, low-carbon energy, as electricity demand is so low overnight.

 Cleaner energy for cleaner clothes.

-Plus, using a longer 'EcoMode' should help save you money too as it actually uses less electricity and less water, especially if you’re on the Super Economy 12 tariff which offers low-rate electricity over 50% cheaper than earlier in the day.
+Plus, using a longer 'EcoMode' should help save you money too as it actually uses less electricity and less water.
+Particularly if you’re on the Super Economy 12 tariff which uses electricity that's over 50% cheaper than earlier in the day.
 Look after those pennies, as over time it all adds up!

 Washing machine timer